CopyCat: AI Copy That Partners Actually Understand

 CopyCat is two layers, and the order matters.

-Layer two — AI tooling that enforces the matrix.
+Layer two: AI tooling that enforces the matrix.
 A designer or PM uploads the screen they're working on; CopyCat reads the context, detects the intended tone from the matrix, and generates partner-friendly copy options that fit it.
-The AI isn't freestyling — it's operating inside the framework, which is what keeps the output consistent no matter who's asking.
+The AI isn't freestyling.
+It's operating inside the framework, which is what keeps the output consistent no matter who's asking.

-Early versions produced generic, could-be-any-app copy — the classic LLM failure.
+Early versions produced generic, could-be-any-app copy, the classic LLM failure.
 The fix was doubling down on layer one: richer screen context, tone constraints from the matrix, and continuous validation of outputs with the designers using it.
-Simplifying language turned out to be a deeply contextual exercise — not shortening text, but aligning it with the reader's reality.
+Simplifying language turned out to be a deeply contextual exercise: not shortening text, but aligning it with the reader's reality.

 Proving it